Translating using Weblate¶

 - Copies placeable of given number from source string.

 - Copy machine translation of given number to current translation.

 - Ctrl+T or ⌘+T

 - Toggles edit needed flag.

-There is small visual keyboard shown when translating.
-This can be useful for typing chars which are usually not present on the keyboard.
+A small visual keyboard is shown when translating.
+This can be useful for typing chars not usually found or otherwise hard to type.